 - The battery and equipment are configured with a POLARIZED interconnect plug. - Turn the main power switch located on the SYSTEM MONITOR Module, to the "ON" position. - If it becomes necessary to replace the batteries, follow the 12 volt battery configuration.
 (See Appendix B) - Note: If the 4248 UHF Repeater was ordered separately and not part of the 4390 kit, a separate NFES# 4150 SLA Battery Kit must be ordered to properly power up the unit.
-The 4248 does not contain batteries in the kit when shipped from NIRSC. - 4.
-Tone Selection (See the Switch Settings Diagram in Appendix D for more details) - The UHF Repeater (4248) is pre-programmed with a RX/TX Tone of 110.9 - Both Switch A and Switch B rotary select switches on the REPEATER CONTROL MODULE have been disabled. - Switch Settings and Testing (See the Switch Settings Diagram in Appendix D for more details) Ensure that the UHF TRANSMITTER and RECEIVER Module switches on the 4248 are in the correct "NORM" position as per the "4248 UHF Repeater Switch Settings Diagrams" in Appendix D.
+The 4248 does not contain batteries in the kit when shipped from NIRSC unless it is part of the 4390 Starter System. - 4.
+Tone Selection (See the Switch Settings Diagram in Appendix D for more details)

+All UHF Repeaters (4248) are pre-programmed with a RX/TX Tone of 110.9

+- Both Switch A and Switch B rotary select switches on the REPEATER CONTROL MODULE have been disabled. - Switch Settings and Testing (See the Switch Settings Diagram in Appendix D for more details) Ensure that the UHF TRANSMITTER and RECEIVER Module switches on the 4248 are in the correct "NORM" position as per the "4248 UHF Repeater Switch Settings Diagrams" in Appendix D. (See Figure 3)